- Managed by Windows 365 and hosted on Azure, the new cloud workstation makes it easy to spin up a new virtual machine for the developers.

 At the moment, the Dev Box is in private preview and will be available for public preview in the next few months.

-To know more about Microsoft Dev Box and watch demos of the service, you can visit the Microsoft Build website.
+To learn more about Microsoft Dev Box and watch demos of the service, you can visit the Microsoft Build website.

-Microsoft has been planning to give developers more freedom long since, and the new cloud-based workstation seems to be the answer.
+Microsoft has been planning to give developers more freedom for a long time, and the new cloud-based workstation seems to be the answer.
+Besides, users getting into app development for Windows should read more about the Windows Software Development Kit.

-In the meanwhile, here’s a detailed guide on the best virtual machines for Windows 10/11 for developers to get the best virtualization tools.
+In the meantime, here’s a detailed guide on the best virtual machines for Windows 10/11 for developers to get the best virtualization tools.

 If you have any other queries related to the Dev Box, you can leave your comments below in the comments box.